 Step 3: Integrate with Your Tech Stack

 Your chatbot is only as good as its data flow.
 Make sure it integrates natively with your CRM, email marketing, and calendar tools.
-If you use autonomous AI SDR platforms, they should pass qualified leads directly to the right queue.
+For a step-by-step guide, see

 Step 4: Train on Real Conversations